Quantum walk-based protocol for secure communication between any two directly connected nodes on a network: Conclusions

 \section{Conclusions}

-In this work, we have demonstrated an algorithm that is capable of enabling secure communication between two specific nodes on a quantum network.
+In this work, we have demonstrated an protocol that is capable of enabling secure communication between two specific nodes on a quantum network.
 The dynamics of a particle on the quantum network are modelled as a directed discrete-time quantum walk on a graph, where the structure of the network is captured by the adjacency matrix of the graph.

-The dynamical behaviour of the particle is directed by the algorithm such that it has a high probability of being found at either the source or the target nodes, with a negligibly small probability of being found at any other node.
-We test our algorithm on binomial, Newman-Watts-Strogatz, and Barab\'{a}si-Albert graphs, and see that it is able to produce the desired output independent of the method of graph generation.
-This indicates the potential utility of this algorithm on real-world realizations of quantum networks at various scales.
+The dynamical behaviour of the particle is directed by the protocol such that it has a high probability of being found at either the source or the target nodes, with a negligibly small probability of being found at any other node.
+We test our protocol on Erd\H{o}s-R\'{e}nyi, Newman-Watts-Strogatz, and Barab\'{a}si-Albert graphs, and show that it is able to produce the desired output independent of the method of graph generation.
+This indicates the potential utility of this protocol on real-world realizations of quantum networks at various scales.

-This algorithm can contribute to the security of communication and transport operations across quantum networks.
+This can contribute to the security of communication and transport operations across quantum networks.
 The requirement of a secure classical channel can be obviated if the source is able to access the state of a quantum switch, which can then be used to identify the target and change its coin operator.
-With suitable modifications, this protocol can be used for communication systems over any network topology and presents a promising model for the establishment of private, local quantum communication channels.
+With suitable modifications, this protocol can be used for communication systems over any network topology and presents a promising model for the establishment of private, local quantum communication channels on existing networks.
 This model can be extended in the future, to also address cases where the source and target are connected with a path of length greater than $ 1 $.